telerik/xaml-docs/controls/radgridview/export/export.md

 * __UseSystemCultureSeparator__ - if set, the RadGridView will use the system List Separator string, specified in Control Panel's Regional Options, to separate cells.
 This property overrides the __ColumnDelimiter__ property. __Available in GridViewCsvExportOptions only__.

-The following example shows how to display a "Save File" dialog asking the user to save the file in excel format:
+Example 1 shows how to display a "Save File" dialog asking the user to save the file in excel format:

 #### __[C#] Example 1: Save RadGridView`s content in Excel file__